-The internalization of international law is defined as “the process by which nations incorporate international law concepts into domestic practice.”
+The internalization of international is the process by which nations incorporate international law domestically.
 While ratifying an international treaty or accepting a principle of customary international law technically binds a state to follow the rule, it is widely understood that, for international law to be implemented correctly, it must be internalized domestically because actors must have some binding sense of obligation to the law before it becomes viewed as the appropriate standard of behavior.
 The internalization of international law into domestic law can involve formal international laws, such as the provisions of a treaty or refer to the incorporation of broader international norms, whether or not they are codified in written form.
 A wide range of cultural and institutional factors can either facilitate or hinder the internalization of international law.
-Cultural factors include the purpose of law, the origins of the law and perceptions of appropriate standards of behavior.
+Cultural factors include the purpose of law, the origins of the law, and perceptions of appropriate standards of behavior.
 Institutional factors include whether the state is monist or dualist, the political structure of the various branches of government, and the role and power of the judiciary.

 Introduction: What Is Internalization?

-The internalization of international law into the domestic law of a state has not received widespread attention from scholars of international relations (Dunoff & Pollack, 2013), though it is a key component of our understanding of the role that international law plays in shaping state behavior.
-Grounded in the fields of international law and international relations, the internalization of international law into a state’s domestic law is a key component by which international law becomes obligatory.
+The internalization of international law into the domestic law of a state has been an area of scholarship that has traditionally not received widespread attention from scholars of international relations (Dunoff & Pollack, 2013).
+This has begun to change over the last few years as more scholars recognize that internalization is a key component of our understanding of the role that international law plays in shaping state behavior (Powell, 2020; Zartner, 2014).
+Grounded in the fields of international law and international relations, the internalization of international law into a state’s domestic law is a key component by which international law becomes, not only binding on states, but also capable of shifting public understandings about changing global norms and acceptable behaviors.
 An international legal principle agreed upon by states at the international system level requires some mechanism by which the legal norms become integrated into the understanding of what is the appropriate and lawful behavior at the domestic level.
-As domestic law is grounded in culturally relevant legal norms and institutions—for example, grounded in the US Constitution in the United States—so must international law become grounded to reach the level of opinio juris sive necessitatis, or obligation, which is necessary to shape state action.
-Moreover, as international law has broadened its scope to an increasing number of subjects and to an increasing number of actors, understanding the impact that internalization of international law into domestic law may have on behavior furthers our understanding of the guiding force of international law and the effect international law has, not only on states, but on non-state actors operating within a state.
+As domestic law is grounded in culturally relevant legal norms and institutions—for example, grounded in the Constitution in the United States—so must international law become grounded to reach the level of opinio juris sive necessitatis, or obligation, which is necessary to shape state action.
+Moreover, as international law has broadened its scope to an increasing number of subjects and to an increasing number of actors, understanding the impact that internalization of international law into domestic law may have on behavior furthers our understanding of the guiding force of international law and the effect international law has, not only on states, but on nonstate actors operating within a state.

 Internalization: Integral to Compliance